Old Refinery Park

 Old Refinery Park lies along the eastern bank of the Bow River in the southeast part of Calgary, just north along the pathway from Beaverdam Flats, and was once home to an oil refinery.

-The entire park (incl. pathway) is currently CLOSED for restoration work.
+The park is now open following restoration work.
 More info...

 Location: Ogden Rd.
 S.E. & 50 Ave.
 S.E.